Skip to main content

 Accuracy

-The ability of a robot to move to a commanded position in space.
-Measured as the difference between commanded and actual positions.
+The ability of a robot to move to a commanded position.
+Typically lower than repeatability.

-Autonomous Mobile Robot.
-A robot that navigates dynamically using sensors and AI without fixed infrastructure.
+A mobile robot that navigates dynamically using sensors and AI, without requiring fixed infrastructure like tracks or markers.
+View companies →

 Articulated Robot

-A robot with rotary joints, typically featuring 4-7 axes.
-The most common industrial robot configuration.
+A robot arm with rotary joints, typically 4-7 axes.
+The most common type of industrial robot.
+View companies →

 Automation